makerdao/market-maker-stats/README.md

   --bibox-retry-count BIBOX_RETRY_COUNT
-                        Retry count for accessing the Bibox API (default: 20) --pair PAIR           Token pair to get the past trades for --past-trades PAST_TRADES
+                        Retry count for accessing the Bibox API (default: 20) --pair PAIR           Token pair to get the past trades for --past PAST           Past period of time for which to get the trades for (e.g. 3d)
-                        Number of past trades to fetch and show --text                List trades as a text table --json                List trades as a JSON document
+  --text                List trades as a text table --json                List trades as a JSON document
 ```